lc-soft/LCUI/README.md

 ## Description

 LCUI is a freely available software library to create GUI application.

 It is written in C, support the use XML and CSS describe the graphical interface. author is from China, but his English is not very good, so, some files will appear chinese character, please understand. thanks.

 Please read the file `docs/CHANGES.md`, it contains IMPORTANT INFORMATION.

 Read the file `INSTALL` for installation instructions.

 See the  file `docs/LICENSE.TXT`  for the available licenses.

 ## Documentation

 API reference documentation has not yet been prepared, development to more mature in this project will consider writing it.
-  At this stage, you can refer to the header files, source code, and sample programs .
+At this stage, you can refer to the header files, source code, and sample programs.

 ## Building

 To bootstrap the build you need to run `./configure` (in the root of the source tree).

 In the simplest case you would run: